JjongX/streamlit-langgraph/README.md

 agent = slg.Agent(
     name="calculator",
-    type="response",  # Can use response API with public URL mcp_servers=mcp_servers
+    # type field is deprecated - Responses API used automatically when native tools enabled
+    mcp_servers=mcp_servers
 )
 ```

 #### **MCP Server Requirements**

-For `type="response"` with HTTP transport:
+For agents using native OpenAI tools (Responses API) with HTTP transport:
 1. MCP server must be publicly accessible (not localhost)
 2. Server should bind to `0.0.0.0` (not `127.0.0.1`) to accept external connections
 3. Security groups/firewalls must allow inbound traffic